mhBrice/thermophilization/ms/revision/ms_revised.md

 partitioning diagrams (d, e, f).
 Error bars represent one standard error of the slope coefficient.
 For the regression models, only the selected predictors are shown.
 Subscripts following disturbance predictors indicate their levels of
-intensity: 1 Moderate and 2 Major. \textcolor{blue}{In each variation
-partitioning, significance of each unique fraction was tested using 9999 permutations, while shared fractions cannot be tested.} Stars indicate the level of significance of the *p*-values (* *p* < 0.05; ** *p* < 0.01; *** *p* < 0.001).
+intensity: 1 Moderate and 2 Major. **In each variation partitioning, significance of each unique fraction was tested using 9999 permutations, while shared fractions cannot be tested.** Stars indicate the level of significance of the *p*-values (* *p* < 0.05; ** *p* < 0.01; *** *p* < 0.001).
 See Table 1 for description of the predictor variables.